yandex-cloud/docs/en/_includes/vm-ssh-prepare-key.md

    1. In **Key passphrase**, enter a strong password.
 Enter it again in the field below.
    1. Click **Save private** key and save the private key.
 Never share it with anyone and do not tell anyone the passphrase for it.
    1. Save the key to a text file.
-To do this, copy the public key from the text field to a text file with the name `id_ed25519.pub`.
-Please note that the key must be written as a **single line** (no returns or line breaks).
+To do this, copy the **single-line** public key from the text field to a text file named `id_ed25519.pub`.
-   1. When creating a virtual machine via the management console, specify the public key.
-To do this, open `id_ed25519.pub` in Notepad and copy and paste the key value into the **SSH key** field.

 {% endlist %}